Cost Optimization: Lambda

 For real-world usage, 100% utilization is a pipe dream so we need to try the same calculations with more realistic levels.
 If usage is spiky enough that you are using 50% of the provisioned capacity, the savings from provisioned look less extreme.
 You pay 250% more for On-Demand still, but the capacity planning burden is shifted to AWS and you’re able to focus on other work.

 |Capacity Type||WCU Hourly cost||CPM WCU||CPM @ 50% Util||% savings @ 50% Util||% savings @ 20% Util|

 |Reserved 3 year||$0.00015||$0.0418||$0.0836||76.85%||76.85%|

-Development environments are the clearest beneficiaries of On-Demand capacity.
+Development environments are the clearest beneficiaries of DynamoDB on demand scaling.
 When you only use an environment for testing, it’s great to only pay for storage if no tests are run.
 Cheaper test environments mean you can create more of them, and support each developer having their own isolated environment without runaway costs.

 When weighing the different pricing models, there are a few rules of thumb that can be used to shortcut the cost comparison process.

 Avoiding the complexity of capacity planning is one of the most compelling aspects of DynamoDB On-Demand.
 Hopefully with this pricing analysis in hand, you can now weigh intangible and personnel costs against the infrastructure cost and make the decision for your environment.